Archit1235/WaterPumpAutomation/README.md

 # WaterPumpAutomation
 This is an Arduino project to automate the filling of water tank.
 I made this all by my self during 2020-21.
-The code and diagram of the project are in the repository.
+The code and circuit diagram of the project are in the repository.

 Features -
 --> A 16x2 LCD is used to display the status of the pump and the water level in the tank.